teenight/JavaOne/README.md

 # COMP1210
 <br />
-Code storage for activities&projects in class COMP1210(Fundamentals Of Computing I).
+Code storage for activities&projects in class COMP1210(Fundamentals of Computing I).
 <br />